akinogunc/Fitness-Tracker/README.md

 Fitness Tracker is an app with three main features:

 **1. Creating workouts:**
 The most important thing on the creating workout feature is rest times.
-When you create your workout, you enter duration of the rest and while doing your workout, you will rest exact same time between sets.
+When you create your workout, you enter duration of the rest and while doing your workout, you will rest exact same time between sets and this will increase your productivity.

 **2. Workout Assistant:**
 Workout assistant will guide you through your workout and warn you to work or rest.
 This will reduce your workout duration and increase workout quality.